 Dizziness is among the top symptoms that patients report when visiting a doctor.
 That’s because a long list of diseases or disorders can cause it.
 Unfortunately, dizziness can be quite a distraction, especially when you’re having a hectic day.
 It can also leave you incapacitated for hours, depending on the length and severity of your dizzying spells.
 Thankfully, you have plenty of options to curb your symptoms.
 For starters, you can pay close attention to your diet.
-Learn how to stop dizziness naturally by eating the right food below.
+Learn how to stop dizzy spells from ruining your plans with these dizziness treatment food tips.

 Indeed, dizziness can stem from various underlying issues.
 One example of which is a balanced disorder.
 Normally, the body perceives balance and motion through the vestibular system.
 This system features a group of small organs safely tucked inside the inner ears.
 Whenever you move or tilt your head, the tiny hair-like structures inside the vestibular system moves.